cataseven/Switch-and-Timer-Bar-Card/README.md

 * **Auto turn‑off at timer end:** When the timer finishes, the card can stop the device automatically.
 * **Optional automation mode:** Use `timer_and_entity_connected_via_automation: true` if your own automations already link the timer ↔️ device; the card then avoids extra on/off actions.
 * **Smarter status:** “Active” is interpreted sensibly per domain (e.g., covers consider *closed* as active; locks consider *unlocked* as active; media players consider *playing/on* as active).
+* **Shared-device aware:** Use the same controllable entity across multiple cards (e.g., one boiler with 15/30/60-minute boost buttons).
+Each card tracks its own timer independently and coordinates so an active timer is not interrupted by another card.

 ---